thedeveloperever/optimac/README.md

 Click the green button that says "Code" with an arrow, then click Download ZIP.

-Then you want to open your terminal.

-Type the following commands.
+Then you want to open your terminal and the following commands.

 ```
 cd Downloads/